Daniel-Krueger/daniel-krueger.github.io/_posts/2023-04-18-breadcrumb.md

 # Overview
+{: .notice--warning}
+**Remark:**
+With the advent of WEBCON BPS 2023 R2 I decided to not only introduced a minimized version of my JavaScript but to add a breaking change.
+You can find out more about what changed for this rule in [UX form rules revised ](/posts/2023/ux-form-rules-revised) and the reasons in [Bandwidth usage](/posts/2023/bandwidth-usage).

 In this post I will describe a custom *breadcrumb* implementation.
 Which will allow you to navigate up a workflow hierarchy.
 The breadcrumb itself also renders the form type as well as the title of a workflow instance.
 Other features:
 1. The _current_ title of a workflow will be rendered in the breadcrumb.